Quantum-Accelerators/quacc/docs/src/user/alt_workflows/jobflow.md

 #### The Efficient Way

-Quacc fully supports the development of Jobflow-based workflows to resolve this limitation.
+Quacc fully supports Jobflow-based workflows to resolve this limitation.
 For example, the workflow above can be equivalently run as follows using the Jobflow-specific {obj}`.emt.jobflow.slabs.BulkToSlabsFlow` workflow:

 ```python
 import jobflow as jf